shff/paq/queue/README.md

 # miniqueue

-A minimalist generic single-threaded queue that aggregates results and populates the queue with more tasks.
+A minimalist generic multi-threaded queue that aggregates results and populates the queue with more tasks.

 The semantics are the opposite of `fold`/`reduce`: instead of starting with a bunch of data, it starts with a single data point and recursively traverses it to unfold a bigger structure.

 It is useful when working with dependency graphs.
-It can be used by package managers and linkers/bundlers.
+It can be used by compilers, package managers and linkers/bundlers.

 ## Usage